Tlingit Indian History (Over 800 years of fishing and adventure!)

 Whaler’s Cove, Inc. sold Whaler’s Cove Lodge in 2014.
 The last remaining original founder of the lodge, Richard Powers sold his home in Angoon and resided on Killisnoo Island, 1/4 mile from the lodge.
 When his energy allowed, he frequented the lodge during it’s operating season and enjoyed the legacy he created.
 Richard “Pops” Powers left this world for the Great Fishing Grounds on October 22, 2021.

 Killisnoo Harbor LLC was formed in 2013 by Mark & Kristine Powers.
 Killisnoo Harbor, LLC then bought the property and Whaler’s Cove Lodge name in 2014.
 Mark had helped build the lodge as a child (free working family labor).
 He came back to the lodge after careers in commercial fishing, building construction and development to see the business succeed into the future.
 Kristine joined forces with Mark in the endeavor, after building a career in property management and real estate.

-Both have thrown themselves into learning all there is to know about the hospitality industry, while running, revamping & building, and maintaining the entire infrastructure of a self-sufficient town on a remote island in Alaska.
-The growth and evolution of the facilities and the business would not have been possible without the help of many skilled and talented friends.
+Both have thrown themselves into learning all there is to know about the hospitality industry, while running, revamping & building, the entire infrastructure of a self-sufficient town on a remote island in Alaska.
+The growth and evolution of the facilities and the business would not have been possible without the help of many skilled and talented friends and crew members.

 In addition to the continued improvement of the facilities and equipment, the owners have invested significant effort and time to discover crew who are willing to provide an exceptional customer experience.
 While the lodge is now run by an autonomous management team (check out the “Crew” page for more details) who are active in the day to day operations of the organization and island logistics, Mark & Kristine are dedicating their energies to supporting Killisnoo Island and the surrounding communities through other endeavors.